arubique/stnd/tutorials/quick_start_guide/QUICK_START_GUIDE.md

 The scheduler will:

 - Create an `experiments/` folder in the specified repo root to store experiment logs.
-- Create an `experiment_configs/` folder in the specified repo root to store the generated `.yml` config files corresponding to each run.
 - Use the repo in `$PROJECT_ROOT_PROVIDED_FOR_STUNED` to infer the current Git commit and compute code diffs for each run.

 Then, run the following command: